Go Ad-Free

 Medicinal use of it dates back to Roman times.
 And in the late 1100s, Moses Maimonides may be the most famous physician ever to prescribe chicken soup.
 His advice seemed old-fashioned by the late 20th century.
 The popularity of chicken soup persisted with mothers and grandmothers, however, and in the 1990s, scientists started to look more carefully at this ubiquitous cold remedy.
 Dr. Irwin Ziment hypothesized that the amino acid cysteine found in chicken soup might act somewhat like acetylcysteine, a drug prescribed to thin mucus in the lungs.
 Dr. Ziment advocates chicken soup with garlic and spices.

 Doctors at Mt.
 Sinai Medical Center in Miami tested it against hot and cold water, and concluded that chicken soup was best in improving mucus flow in the nose.
-More recently, the journal Chest (2000; 118: 1150- 1157) published research on chicken soup showing that it slows down the white blood cells that trigger inflammation in the lungs and airways.
+The journal Chest (Oct.
+2000; 118: 1150- 1157) published research on chicken soup showing that it slows down the white blood cells that trigger inflammation in the lungs and airways.
 Much of the misery of a cold comes from inflammatory proteins reacting to the virus.
 This University of Nebraska research demonstrated that there are physiological reasons behind the power of chicken soup.
 They used a recipe from the chief investigator’s wife’s grandmother, Mrs. Fleischer.
 Her recipe resembles Joe’s mother’s, but includes turnips and a sweet potato and does not contain garlic.
 She strains the soup after cooking, purees the vegetables in a food processor, and adds them back to the broth with matzoh balls.

 Take one large stewing hen and throw in extra backs and wings.
 Cover with water and top with two inches more.